Bill Bonness

 William John Bonness (December 15, 1923 – December 3, 1977), nicknamed "Lefty", was a Major League Baseball pitcher who played for one season.
 He played for the Cleveland Indians from September 26, 1944, to September 29, 1944.

+Bonness graduated from Lakewood High School in Ohio before breaking into professional baseball.
+He appeared briefly for the Indians during World War II.
+On Thanksgiving in 1955, he was carrying a box of tools in his home when he fell down his basement steps.
+He underwent brain surgery but died a few days later.